 What Are The Effects Of Workaholic Parents On Children?

-‘Workaholism’ can be seen as an obsessive behaviour or an addiction.
+‘Workaholism’ can be seen as an obsessive behavior or an addiction.
 ‘Workaholics’ tend to base their self-worth on their career success and how much money they earn.

 Dedication and commitment to work also give many a psychologically necessary sense of control when other areas of their lives (for example, their relationships) feel substantially less under their control.